gabcamilo/race-game-opengl/README.md

 * [Rafaela Polizel](https://github.com/polizelr/)

-*Class taught by Professor Leandro Alves Neves at São Paulo State University (2016)*
+***Class taught by Professor Leandro Alves Neves at São Paulo State University - São José do Rio Preto, Brazil (2016)***

+## Project Goals

+1- Translate the code to english so it can be more easylly read by everyone;

+2- Refactor the code to meet best practices

+3- Implement new features!

 ## Objectives